Wisconsin Music Educators Association

 A. This and much more…

-• Special interest sessions exploring a variety of instructional ideas: new strategies, effective outcomes and assessments.
-A wealth of resources, materials, techniques, and ideas will get you ready for next fall.
+• Gather a wealth of resources, materials, techniques, and ideas that will get you ready for next fall.

 Is housing offered?